jrunning/source-highlight-solarized/README.md

     export LESSOPEN="| source-highlight -f esc -i %s -o STDOUT" export LESS=" -R "

+Now use less as usual and supported files will be highlighted.

 Extras
 ------
 Look in `extras/` for an updated `ruby.lang` file, because Source-highlight's